-Understanding Atrial Fibrillation - AFib
+Understanding Atrial Fibrillation (AFib)

-Approximately 33.5 million people around the world have Atrial Fibrillation or AFib.
+Approximately 33.5 million people around the world have an arrhythmia called Atrial Fibrillation or AFib.
 The World Health Organization actually designated AFib as a global epidemic.
 When left untreated, AFib can lead to serious complications like stroke and heart failure.
 That’s why it’s critical that you seek help as soon as you suspect or start experiencing symptoms.
 It also important to understand your risk for getting AFib.